vidarrio/DD2525/lab3/Report.md

 User:001 ; Type:receiver_ack ; Message:1 ; MessageID:1 ; Time:12:40:20.746
 ```

 All the information from the logs are then stored in a dictionary, where the unique key is the user ID combined with the message ID.
-Once all the information is collected, we use it to idientify the location of the user.
+Once all the information is collected, we use it to identify the location of the user.
 The regions and cities, as well as their round trip times(RTT), are stored in dictionaries based on the tables given in the lab instructions.
 The script then uses the RTT to determine the location of the user based on the what region and city matches the RTTs.

 ### Difficulties of using this method in the real world
 There are several difficulties in using this method in the real world: